barikcp/kubeadm/README.md

     cat /var/lib/rancher/k3s/server/token                                     # Use this token for connecting Worker-Node to MasterNode

-Step-5: Join the "WorkerNode-2" to MasterNode.​
+Step-5: Join the "WorkerNode-2" to MasterNode.​  (Fire these commands in WorkerNode-2)

     wget https://github.com/k3s-io/k3s/releases/download/v1.23.5%2Bk3s1/k3s   # Download the binary